reiryuki/Moto-Dolby-Audio-FX-Magisk-Module/README.md

 # Moto Dolby Audio FX Magisk Module

 ## Descriptions
-An equalizer ported from Motorola Moto G Plus (sofiap_sprout) for any Android Pie and up devices.
+An equalizer ported from Motorola Moto G Plus (sofiap_sprout) for any Android 9, 10, and 11 devices.
 It's working on my AOSP based and Lineage based ROM.

 ## Guide
 - Install this module via Magisk Manager only.